 The termination of part-time staff may be made by giving such notice as agreed between the Bank and the staff.

-Upon termination of service, a staff member is entitled to payment for unused vacation leave up to a maximum as set out in the Labour Act.
+Upon termination of service, a staff member is entitled to payment for unused vacation leave up to a maximum of 90 days.

 Clearance of Debt and Surrender of Bank Assets